magarp/DevBook/README.md

 # Laravel 8.2 REST APi for DevBook
 This API is created using Laravel 8.2 API Resource.
-It has Users.
-Protected routes are also added.
-Protected routes are accessed via Passport access token.
 The program will allow the user to create, update, read, and delete User model.
-I have also added a scheduler which will run every day to clean inactive users.
+It has scheduler, which will run every day to clean inactive users.
 If the user are inactive for 6 month, notification mail will be sent using mailtrap and deleted if they are still inactive following week.
 Middleware LastActive is used in order to record the inactivity of the user.
+The program also allows user to find other user based on the keyword provided on the api route(api/find-users).
+It also contains protected routes which are accessed via Passport access token.

 #### Following are the Models
 * User